 One of Graham's most important contributions came during his last term, when he was named chairman on the Senate Select Committee on Intelligence.
 He co-sponsored the bill to create the Director of National Intelligence position and co-chaired the Joint Inquiry into Intelligence Community Activities Before and After the Terrorist Attacks on September 11, 2001.
 Graham later authored 2004's "Intelligence Matters," revealing serious faults in the U.S. national security system.

 After retiring from public life, Senator Graham served for a year as a senior fellow at the Harvard Kennedy School of Government.

-In May of 2010, Senator Graham was appointed by the President to serve as Co-Chair of the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
+In May of 2010, Senator Graham was appointed by President Obama to serve as Co-Chair of the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 This followed his service as a Commissioner on the Financial Crisis Inquiry Commission and as the Chairman of the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism.
-Currently he serves as chairman of the WMD Center, a 501c3 not for profit research organization which continues the work of the Commission.

 Senator Graham is also the author of several books including “America: The Owner’s Manual,” which teaches the skills of civic participation, and “Keys to the Kingdom,” a novel of suspense which draws upon his background in government and intelligence.